yakostro/eagle_game/GDD.md

 # Game concept.
-The Last Eagle.
+The Last Eagle

-Aim: You play as the last eagle whose mission is to feed eagle chicks so the spieces can survive Core gameplay: fly, evade obstacles, catch fish, feed chicks or eat, keep balance between morale and energy.
+*Aim*: You play as the last eagle whose mission is to feed eagle chicks so the spieces can survive Core gameplay: fly, evade obstacles, catch fish, feed chicks or eat, keep balance between morale and energy.
 The difficulty (obstacles, quantity of fish) raises through time
 Lose: if morale or energy drops to 0
 Score: count how many chicks survive